vfinel/nopywer/readme.md

 Contributions welcome !

 # setup

+First of all, make sure that QGIS is configured in English.

+## prepare QGIS python
+You need to install some modules.
+Below are the explanations (for Windows only, other systems yet to come...)
+- open OSGeo4W shell.
+It is accessible from Windows' start menu or the QGIS installation folder.
+If you have multiple QGIS version installed, make sure to open the OSgeo4W shell of the QGIS version you are using.
+- Use Python’s pip to install the libraries: ```python -m pip install odfpy pandas pulp networkx```

+For more help see https://landscapearchaeology.org/2018/installing-python-packages-in-qgis-3-for-windows/

 ## how to set up your QGIS project

+### configure QGIS

 This part of the documentation is incomplete.
 In a nutshell:
 - start by duplicating the nodes and cables layers of the example qgis project

-*(note: the example project as yet to created and shared, but if you are reading this we probably know each other and you got your hands on the qgis project ;))*
+*(note: the example project as yet to be created and shared, but if you are reading this we probably know each other and you got your hands on the qgis project ;))*

 - create a spreadsheet containing power requirements for each load of the qgis' loads layer(s).
 The spreadsheet must comply with the following rules:
     - should be a .ods file